Bob Glenalvin: Early life

-Glenalvin was born in Indianapolis, Indiana, as Edward W. Dowling.
-His father, William W. Dowling, was a minister.
+Edward W. Dowling was born in 1867 in Indianapolis, Indiana, His father, William W. Dowling, was a minister.
 Dowling had three sisters and a brother.
 The family moved to St. Louis, Missouri, in 1877.

 Playing career

-His parents objected to him playing professional baseball, and only consented to it if he used an assumed name.
+Dowling's parents objected to him playing professional baseball, and only consented to it if he used an assumed name.
 Under the name Bob Glenalvin, he began his professional baseball career with the Lincoln Tree Planters of the Western League in 1887.
 He struggled and left the team in May.
 He caught on with teams representing Oskaloosa and Webster City in the Iowa State League, before the league collapsed.
 He finished the 1887 season with Wichita in the Western League and then signed with Dubuque of the Central Interstate League for the 1888 season.
 Glenalvin played for Colorado Springs in the Colorado State League and Grand Island of the Illinois–Indiana League in 1889 and began the 1890 season as the player-manager for the Wheeling National Citys of the Tri-State League.

 During the 1890 season, the Chicago Colts of the National League signed Glenalvin to be their second baseman.
 Their previous second baseman, Fred Pfeffer, had signed with the Chicago Pirates of the Players' League for the 1890 season.
 Glenalvin played 66 games for Chicago, compiling a .268 batting average.
 Pfeffer returned to the Colts after the Players' League folded following the 1890 season, and Glenalvin secured his release from Chicago to become the player-manager of the Portland Webfeet of the Pacific Northwest League in 1891.
 Portland won the league's championship and agreed to face the San Jose team, champions of the California League, in a best-of-19 game series, which lasted from November 1891 to January 1892.
 In the 19th game, Glenalvin pulled his team off of the field in protest of a call made by the umpire.
 San Jose was declared the winner in a forfeit.